 Kayakers should have a good mix of skills, experience and fitness.
 Paddling regularly on the Thames is a good way to acquire this.
 We paddle all year round.
-We are currently running sessions with groups of a leader & 5 paddlers most days.
+We are currently running sessions with groups of a leader & 5 or more paddlers on Saturday, Sunday and Wednesday morning, and Tuesday evening.
 Beginners need to contact us to arrange to come out with us.

 - See the contact page for a map of where to go to